OhkaBaka/Bag-O-Tricks/permutations/README.md

 	perm()
 	4kb
 	20 lines of code
 Fairly ordinary code, elegant and simple.
 It does the job.
-Once I figured out how to do what I was doing, I ended up writing almost verbatim the code examples I found on the stack that are seeking the same goal.
-I was unable to reduced the points on a 3 letter word to less than 20, and while the code is certainly acceptable for a real world situation, this was a challenge!
+Once I figured out how to do what I was doing, I ended up writing almost verbatim the same code that I found in examples on StackOverflow that were seeking the same goal.
+I was unable to reduced the points below (l!)*l+2 (with l being the length of the word), and while the code is certainly acceptable for a real world situation, this was a challenge for points, and that score was WAY TO HIGH!

 perm2.php
 ---------